-The Rhondda Rollercoaster is to be re-named in memory of South Wales group member Gwyn Matthews who was intimately involved in the creation of the event.
+The Gwyn Matthews’ Rhondda Rollercoaster is named in honour of a South Wales group member who was intimately involved in the creation of the event.

 This event, held for the first time in 2011, is organised by the South Wales Group of the Long Distance Walkers Association (LDWA) and is open to non-LDWA members.

 A report of the 2011 event, written by a participant, was published in the LDWA magazine, Strider, in August 2011.